Teradata/presto/presto-docs/src/main/sphinx/security/hive.rst

 In particular, access to keytab files should be limited to the accounts that actually need to use them to authenticate.
-In practice, this is the user that the presto process runs as.
+In practice, this is the user that the Presto process runs as.
 The ownership and permissions on keytab files should be set to prevent other users from reading or modifying the files.

 Keytab files need to be distributed to every node running Presto.
-Under common deployment situations, the hive configuration will be the same on all nodes.
+Under common deployment situations, the Hive connector configuration will be the same on all nodes.
 This means that the keytab needs to be in the same location on every node.

 You should ensure that the keytab files have the correct permissions on every node after distributing them.